GoingCrazyDude/roblox-custom-textures/README.md

 # Dummies Guide To Making Your Own Custom TexturePack Asset
-Some dahood skids were gatekeeping so yeah.
+Some peeps were gatekeeping so yeah.
 (NOTE: This is only for roblox textures.
 Custom textures of games can't be edited)

 ## Helpful resources: